-1. INTRODUCTION
+INTRODUCTION

 In electric power systems, the financial health of the distribution sector is critical.
 A financially weak distribution company can weaken the flow of funds in the entire supply chain, and their operational limitations can lead to the wastage of energy resources.
-There is a shortfall between cash inflows and outflows in the power supply chain of Pakistan-circular debt.
-In FY-2020, more than 50 percent of arrears were due to low bill recoveries and the difference between the allowed and actual distribution losses by NEPRA (Malik, 2020).
+There is a shortfall between cash inflows and outflows in the power supply chain of Pakistan circular debt.
+In FY2020, more than 50 per cent of arrears were due to low bill recoveries and the difference between the allowed and actual distribution losses by NEPRA (Malik, 2020).

-Apart from sectoral policy issues, the power distribution sector challenges, including institutional weaknesses, centralized control (under the Ministry of Energy-Power Division), and weak corporate governance, are mainly responsible for the circular debt.
+Apart from sectoral policy issues, the power distribution sector challenges, that is, institutional weaknesses, centralised control (under the Ministry of Energy-Power Division) and weak corporate governance, are mainly responsible for the circular debt.

-2. STRUCTURE OF ELECTRICITY DISTRIBUTION SECTOR
+STRUCTURE OF ELECTRICITY DISTRIBUTION SECTOR

 After the formal bifurcation of WAPDA in November 2007, eight separate distribution companies (DISCOs) (which later increased to ten) were established.
-KESC (now K-Electric (K-El)) remained vertically integrated; in December 2005, it was privatised-the government sold 73 percent of its shares to a private conglomerate.
+KESC (now K-Electric (K-El)) remained vertically integrated; in December 2005, it was privatised_the Government sold 73 per cent of its shares to a private conglomerate.
 These companies are distributing electricity to the end-consumers in their respective geographical areas as a monopoly.

-2.1.
 Issues in the Distribution Sector

-Operational Efficiency
+(a) Operational Efficiency

-During FY 2021, almost a fifth of the electricity generated in the country was lost in the transmission and distribution (T&D) network (including K-Electric losses).
+In FY2021 almost a fifth of the electricity generated in the country was lost in the transmission and distribution (T&D) network (including K-Electric losses).
 There is an enormous variation in performance across state-owned distribution companies (Chart 1).